automerge/automerge/automerge-wasm/README.md

 ### Forking and Merging

 You can `fork()` a document which makes an exact copy of it.
-This assigns a new actor so changes made to the fork can be merged back in with the origional.
-The `forkAt()` takes a heads allowing you to fork off a document from a previous point in its history.
+This assigns a new actor so changes made to the fork can be merged back in with the original.
+The `forkAt()` takes a Heads, allowing you to fork off a document from a previous point in its history.
 These documents allocate new memory in WASM and need to be freed.

-The `merge()` command applys all changes in the argument doc into the calling doc.
+The `merge()` command applies all changes in the argument doc into the calling doc.
 Therefore if doc a has 1000 changes that doc b lacks and doc b has only 10 changes that doc a lacks, `a.merge(b)` will be much faster than `b.merge(a)`.

 ```javascript
     let doc1 = create()